close

 Not Happy With Your Marks?

-If you feel that your marks are not a true representation of your academic ability and you were impacted by something outside of your control, we've set out the options for you below.
+If you feel that your marks are not a true representation of your academic ability because you were impacted by something outside of your control, we've set out the options for you below.

 Appeals

-• An extra attempt at one or more assessments
+• An further attempt at one or more assessments

-• (In the case of finalists only) that your degree classification is uplifted
+• (In the case of finalists only) an uplift of your degree classification if you are within a specific percentage of the next classification boundary

-In most cases you can’t get a mark changed without doing a resit.
-If you think a mistake has been made in marking, you may be able to apply for a remark, information for which you can see below.
+In most cases you can’t get a mark changed without doing a further assessment.
+If you think a mistake has been made in marking, you may be able to apply for a remark and information about this can be found below.

-An appeal will only be upheld any of the following are found:
+An appeal will only be upheld if one or more of the following are found:

 7. The learning support provided was unsatisfactory or inappropriate

-To make a Stage 1 Academic Appeal, you need:
+To make a Stage One academic appeal, you need:

 If you cannot access the online form because your UEA account has been closed, contact SIZ to request your account is reopened.

-• explaining possible outcomes of a successful appeal
+• explaining possible outcomes of the appeals process

-• providing feedback on your draft appeal before you submit it
+• providing feedback on a draft of your appeal statement before you submit it

-• advising on what sort of evidence you need to provide
+• advising on what sort of evidence would best support your circumstances

 The timescale from start to finish can take up to 6 weeks and in some instances may take longer.
-In many cases that will mean that you will need to interrupt your studies if your appeal is successful.
+Where the outcome of your appeal results in further attempts at assessments, you may have to interrupt your studies until the next assessment period.

 End of the Year Results Support